SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jmx-opentelemetry.md

 <TabItem value="Linux">

-1. Copy the yaml to the`/etc/otelcol-sumo/conf.d/` folder for the Kafka instance which needs to be monitored.
+1. Copy the yaml to the`/etc/otelcol-sumo/conf.d/` folder for the Java application which needs to be monitored.
 2. Restart the collector using:
   ```sh
   sudo systemctl restart otelcol-sumo